Secure attachment beats genetic disposition in ADHD

 If a child has injured themselves while playing (e.g. banged their knee), it is dysfunctional to scold the child or make an issue of the injury when they are very upset - because this would increase the significance of the injury and thus also the perception of pain.
 Fear and pain perception are learned in the same way as other skills.
 Appropriate care for the injury and positive, calm comfort, which above all provides emotional security, are the most important elements of a good bond.

 A child needs the security of knowing that it is allowed to make mistakes.
-If the child learns that the parents trust them, that they do not want to make mistakes and therefore do not dramatize mistakes, but at the same time the parents naturally expect the child to learn from their mistakes and support them in doing so, they have no reason to use mistakes to provoke attention.
+If the child learns that the parents trust them, that they do not want to make mistakes and therefore do not dramatize mistakes, while at the same time the parents naturally expect the child to learn from their mistakes and support them in doing so, they have no reason to use mistakes to provoke attention.

 The attachment behavior of the parents (especially the mother) has a greater influence on the development of mental disorders than the existence of a genetic disposition.